Terza369/poklopci-webshop/README.md

 - run `npm start` to run it with Nodemon or `node app.js` for a regular run
 - type in browser: `http://localhost:3000`

-However, you will not be able to run it properly due to missing global variables.
+However, you will not be able to run it properly due to missing environment variables.